muellerberndt/defi-hacking-playground/README.md

 ## Usage

+Running `truffle migrate` deploys some basic elements:

+- The JesusCoin ERC20 token
+- A MiniSwap exchange instance

-Use [Truffle scripts](https://www.trufflesuite.com/docs/truffle/getting-started/writing-external-scripts) to set up test scenarios.
+Use [Truffle scripts](https://www.trufflesuite.com/docs/truffle/getting-started/writing-external-scripts) to add more legos and set up the initial state.